 IT service management (ITSM) plays an important role in how businesses use technology to improve their overall performance, with itself a corporate capability that is seeing a number of opportunities to improve.
-There has been a lot of buzz about digital transformation.
+In terms of the top ITSM trends for 2020, there has been a lot of buzz about digital transformation.
 Then there is artificial intelligence (AI), continued cloud adoption, edge computing, and many more technological innovations that have predominated ITSM trends in the last few years.

 In 2020, digital trends will continue to keep the same core technologies as the foundation of the digital transformation journey.
 However, it will also bring new technologies and trends that will take people-enabling innovation to a new level.
 With 2020 a year defined by the concept of “people-centric smart spaces” that will positively impact people and the spaces they work in.
 2020 will be the year when ITSM will place a greater value on the human context first.

 Automation has been part of the corporate IT and business landscapes for a long time now.
 It has brought many advantages not only to businesses but also to their employees – from improving worker safety, especially in industries such as manufacturing, to increasing employee productivity.

 Hyper-automation represents the use of multiple tools, combined to work together, including robotic process automation (RPA), AI, and intelligent business management.
 And while automation helps to replace the involvement of employees in physical tasks, hyper-automation aims to also support or even complete the decision-making processes within an organization.
 Look out for this as a top ITSM trend for 2020.